carpentries/instructor-training/_episodes/17-motivation.md

 > ## Authentic Tasks: Think, pair, share
 >
-> Think about something you did this week that uses one or more of the skills we teach,
+> **Think** about something you did this week that uses one or more of the skills we teach,
 > (e.g. wrote a function, bulk downloaded data, did some stats in R, forked a repo)
 > and explain how you would use it (or a simplified version of it) as an exercise or example in class.
-> Pair up with your neighbor and decide where this exercise fists on a 2x2 plot of "time to master" and "usefulness"?
+> **Pair** up with your neighbor and decide where this exercise fists on a 2x2 plot of "time to master" and "usefulness"?
-> In the class etherpad, state the task and where its fits on the 2x2 plot.
+> In the class etherpad, **share** the task and where its fits on the 2x2 plot.
 {: .challenge}

 > ## Motivational Checklist